InternetFreedomFoundation/watchdog/README.md

 In India, the Government issues a secret orders to ISPs with a list of websites to block.

 ISPs implement these blocks in various ways, and at various times.
 There is no transparency in the process.
 Right now we only know about websites being blocked when:

-a) The order to the ISP with a list of sites is leaked
+* The order to the ISP with a list of sites is leaked
-b) It’s a sufficiently popular website that people discover that it’s blocked (and the media reports it)
+* It’s a sufficiently popular website that people discover that it’s blocked (and the media reports it)

 ## What we want